boomcamp/PHP-MVC-session-management-practice/README.md

 * Add a custom message "Username and Password" did not match.

 * Add table design for `mentor_view.php`, it should also have a delete functionality.

+# Finished

+Submit a link of the source code to the Google Classroom assignment related to this project.